lusee-night/luseepy/docker/README.md

 The port 8888 can be mapped to any other convenient port on the host machine, and then access through `localhost`.

+### Jupyter - approach two

+It is very convenient to use the "ljupyter" shell function defined in the setup script one level above this folder.
+Please read the corresponding README.

 ## Misc dependencies